Accepted Student FAQ

 After you have paid your tuition and housing deposit of $400, you will be able to fill out the online housing preference form.
 This form allows you to indicate information about the type of housing you want to live in as well as personal information that will help the Office of Residence Life pair you with another incoming freshman.
 You will need the User ID and password provided on the Deposit Form in your acceptance packet in order to access the online housing preference form.

-New student orientation will take place beginning August 25.
-Online registration is available beginning April 15.
+New student orientation will take place at the end of August.
+Online registration is available beginning mid April.

 Students who are granted Federal Work Study should go to the financial aid office web site during the week prior to the start of classes for a list of offices hiring work study students.
 Students will apply for jobs that interest them.
 There are many positions available; however, placement is not guaranteed.
 View more information on Federal Work Study.